hb070/Testat-SNA/Datenerhebung Testat SNA - Codebuch.md

 **position**

-jetzige Position, Codierung: 1 = Staatssekretär:in, 2 = Minister:in
+jetzige Position, Codierung: 1 = StaatssekretÃ¤r:in, 2 = Minister:in

 **subject**